 How hot weather affects your body

 Exercising in hot weather puts extra stress on your heart and lungs.
 Both the exercise itself and the air temperature increase your body temperature.
 To dissipate heat, more blood circulates through your skin.
-This leaves less blood for your muscleshotday, which increases your heart rate.
+This leaves less blood for your muscles, which increases your heart rate.
 If the humidity is high, your body faces added stress because sweat doesn't readily evaporate from your skin — which only pushes your body temperature higher.

 Under normal conditions, your skin, blood vessels and perspiration level adjust to the heat.
 But these natural cooling systems may fail if you're exposed to high temperatures and humidity for too long.
 The result may be a heat-related illness, such as heat cramps, heat exhaustion or heatstroke.